 The pgx_dmpall command calls the copy command for backup after execution for the three modes below.
 It is therefore necessary for the copy command for backup to implement the required processing for each of the modes.
-The user can use any method to hand over backup information between modes within the copy command, such as creating temporary files.

 - prepare mode

 Determines which of the two backup areas will be used for the current backup.